Empowering undocumented young people in their pursuit of college, career and citizenship

 Katharine is the proud descendant of Chinese immigrants, who first came to the U.S. in the 1860s to work in the gold mines of California and later during the restrictive Chinese Exclusion Acts.
 She was born and raised in San Francisco, and received her BA from Yale University and MFA from the University of Oregon.

-For nearly 20 years, Katharine has worked to enhance arts and education opportunities for low-income and minority youth.
+For more than 20 years, Katharine has worked to enhance arts and education opportunities for low-income and minority youth.
 She has developed innovative programs in schools, housing projects, and detention facilities.
 Her artistic and educational work with youth has been exhibited and published widely in college textbooks, literary anthologies, magazines, and national newspapers, including The New York Times, The Wall Street Journal, The Los Angeles Times, and The Harvard Educational Review.